SAP/odata-vocabularies/docs/v2-annotations.md

         <tr>
           <td colspan="1">visible</td>
           <td colspan="1">true</td>
           <td colspan="1">Values of this property are typically visible to end users.
-If visibility can change per entity or based on the entities' state, do not use this static annotation and use <span style="font-family: &quot;courier new&quot; , courier;">sap:field-control</span> instead.</td>
+If visibility can change per entity or based on the entities' state, do not use this static annotation and use <code>sap:field-control</code> instead.</td>
         </tr>
         <tr>
           <td>field-control</td>